baruchel/baruchel.github.io/_posts/2015-11-07-explaining-functional-aspects-in-python.md

 #### Nested systems of continuations

-The previous version of the tco module (related to the ideas [here](http://baruchel.github.io/python/2015/07/10/continuation-passing-style-in-python/)) wouldn't allow to nest several distinct systems of functions passing their own continuation.
+The previous version of the tco module (related to the ideas I described [here](http://baruchel.github.io/python/2015/07/10/continuation-passing-style-in-python/)) wouldn't allow to nest several distinct systems of functions passing their own continuation.
 The code of the last version was carefully redesigned for allowing it.
 See the code below:

 ~~~python
 from tco import C